DiseaseTranscriptomicsLab/markeR/README.md

 showcase the two primary modules designed for benchmarking gene
 signatures:

 - **Score**: calculates expression-based signature scores for each sample, and
 - **Enrichment**: evaluates the over-representation of gene signatures within ranked gene lists.

-To keep things simple and illustrative, we use a basic senescence gene signature consisting of a small set of well-established senescence-associated genes commonly reported in the literature.
+To the illustration of `markeR`’s usage, we use a signature consisting of a small set of well-established (i.e., commonly reported in the literature) senescence-associated genes.

 ``` r
 library(markeR)